 For analysis by race, we look only at those with at least a bachelor’s degree.
-All gender pay gap numbers reported are relative to white me.
+Racial gender pay gap numbers reported are relative to white men unless otherwise noted.
 Due to sample size issues, we are unable to report data on Native Hawaiian and other Pacific Islanders beyond the director level.

 We also ask respondents to the survey how the COVID-19 crisis has affected their jobs and/or pay.
 We compare the GPG for different types of respondents.
 This sample was collected between March 2020 and December 2020 and comprised of 650,804 respondents.
 These questions include:

 Due to the COVID-19 (Coronavirus) Pandemic, have your work hours decreased, increased, or remained the same?

 - My work hours have remained the same.

 Due to the COVID-19 (Coronavirus) Pandemic, has your pay decreased, increased, or remained the same?

 Total Cash Compensation: TCC combines base annual salary or hourly wage, bonuses, profit sharing, tips, commissions, and other forms of cash earnings, as applicable.
 It does not include equity (stock) compensation, cash value of retirement benefits, or value of other non-cash benefits (e.g., healthcare).

 Median Pay: The median pay is the national median (50th Percentile) total cash compensation (TCC).
 Half the people doing the job earn more than the median, while half earn less.